dromarnrc/Modified-Generalized-Weights/README.md

 # Modified-Generalized-Weights
-A new method for modeling main effects and interactions of input variables in Artificial Neural Networks This code is opened for any number of inputs but used with one hidden layer.
+A new method for modeling main effects and interactions of input variables in Artificial Neural Networks This code is opened for any number of inputs.

 How to use this code :